Buick Electra: Third generation (1965–1970)

 1969 brought a major restyling to the Electra 225 and other GM B-body and C-body cars with somewhat crisper bodylines than 1965–68 models, but continued with the same chassis and inner body structure introduced with the 1965 model, however the wheelbase was increased one inch to 127 in.
 The 1969s were also the first to offer headrests as standard equipment due to a federal safety mandate, and the steering column with ignition switch that also locked the steering wheel with the transmission in "Park", a feature found on all 1969 GM cars one year before it became a federal safety mandate in 1970.
 Also new was a variable-ratio power steering system combined with revised front suspension tuning called "Accu-Drive."
 Other changes included ventless front windows.
 The same assortment of base and Custom models were offered in 1969 with the "Limited" trim package available on Custom sedans and coupes.
 A new option available with the Limited package was a split 60/40 bench seat with center armrest.
 Finned aluminum drum brakes were again offered as standard equipment, while the Bendix four-piston disk brake units were also available.
 12 × 1 in vented steel rotors were coupled with the cast iron caliper assemblies.
 A dual exhaust was available as an option.
 Five different rear axles were available: a 2.56 Economy as well as 2.73, 3.08, 3.23:1 gear ratios.
 The special PX-Code "AC Delete" 3.91 performance gear option was also available.
-The standing quartermile was completed in 15.5 seconds at a terminal velocity of 90 mi/h for the dual exhaust engine with the 2.73 gear ratio in a 4700 lb Custom Convertible.
+The standing quarter mile was completed in 15.5 seconds at a terminal velocity of 90 mi/h for the dual exhaust engine with the 2.73 gear ratio in a 4700 lb Custom Convertible.

 Only a minor facelift with revised grille and taillight trim marked the 1970 Electra 225.
-The big news was under the hood, where a new 370 hp 455 cubic-inch V8 replaced the 430 V8 used from 1967 to 1969.
+The large change was in the engine bay, where a new 370 hp 455 cubic-inch V8 replaced the 430 V8 used from 1967 to 1969.
 This was the final year for the Electra convertible, finned aluminum brake drums and high compression engines.
 New this year was a concealed radio antenna, which amounted to two wires embedded in the windshield.
 Also new for 1970 was the Estate Wagon, which shared the Electra's 455 V8 and four VentiPorts, but was a B-body car like the LeSabre and the Wildcat and consequently shared the smaller cars' 124.0 in wheelbase and interior.
 This was Buick's first full-sized station wagon since 1964.
 The following year the Buick Estate would move up to Electra's larger body and more voluminous interior.